A Self-Reflecting Formal Language: Conditional sentences and Curry's paradox

 \section{Conditional sentences and Curry's paradox}

-To express conditional sentences --- that is, sentences of the form ``if A, then B'' --- reflectica has a predicate symbol $`{\Rightarrow}\q$ of arity 2.
+To express conditional sentences --- that is, sentences of the form ``if A, then B'' --- classical logic uses implication, which can be defined through negation and disjunction.
+Following this pattern, we add a 2-ary predicate symbol $`{\Rightarrow}\q$, the \textit{material implication}, with an introduction rule

+The problem is that an expression of the form $`{\Rightarrow}\q\cdot\phi\cdot\psi$ is defined only if at least one of its arguments is defined.
+Therefore, this symbol is not a good choice for conditional sentences.

+To write conditional sentences, we introduce another 2-ary predicate symbol, $`{\to}\q$, the \textit{conditional}.
 We declare rules for it by adding axioms (so we do not add new rules, see the previous section) that informally can be written as follows:

 Formally, the first of these axioms could be added to reflectica in the form